Earl Cave interview: "I'd love to play Neil Young in a film"

 Now is the time to acquaint yourself with Earl Cave.
-Not content with coasting through life as the youngest son of one of the world’s biggest rock stars – that’s dad Nick Cave – this talented 19-year-old is currently enjoying his best year yet as an actor.
+Certainly not about to coast through life as the youngest son of one of the world’s biggest rock stars – that’s dad Nick Cave – this talented 19-year-old is currently enjoying his best year yet as an actor.

 If you’re not familiar with Earl’s work, you won’t have seen him sporting pistols and a lace dress in Justin Kurzel’s blood-soaked biopic True History of the Kelly Gang; or as a trainee spy in TV’s new Alex Rider adaptation.
 You definitely won’t have witnessed his breakout role in Days of the Bagnold Summer, the angst-riddled directorial debut from The Inbetweeners’ Simon Bird, out this week.